chadwilcomb/codereviews/nycstreets/permitapplication-millingandpaving.md

 - 1721: `'PermitTypeID'` repeated in `_.omit()`

 App.Views.Permits
 - :boom: 1765: When we create all of these child views, we should cache them by adding references to an array so that we don't just keep adding multiple views and using memory.
 Use [this template](https://gist.github.com/chadwilcomb/18037a4ce0be22ec67fa).
 We should refactor all of our PermitApplication pages to use this pattern.
+And when we remove the parent view, we should loop through the cache and remove all of the child views as well.

 App.Views.Permit
 - 1932: Backbone models don't have a 'remove' event (only destroy)